Dyalog/dyalog-jupyter-kernel/docs/install.md

 > Run the installer again and click **Modify**.
 Make sure to tick **Add Python to environment variables**

 ### Pip is not found
-> If you are using at least Pyton 3.4, you can use `ensurepip`.
+> If you are using at least Python 3.4, you can use `ensurepip`.
 > `python -m ensurepip`

 ### Cannot assign requsted address